Pictured above from left, Caroline Wolf, Katy Cook, Samantha Thrane, Melissa Miller, Susan Erickson, and Anita Horne.

-The Education Foundation of Hudson awarded Star Grants in December, 2019 for innovative classroom projects and curriculum training.
-The Foundation awarded grants totalling over $15,000 for seven projects involving several educators and touching many schools in Hudson.
+The Education Foundation of Hudson awarded Star Grants in May for innovative classroom projects and curriculum training.
+The foundation awarded grants totaling over $21,000 for seven projects involving several educators and touching many schools in Hudson.

-Foundation Board President, Lynn Krueger, presented the awards during ceremonies at Hudson High School.
-He told recipients that the Education Foundation and community are proud of the educators’ efforts to bring innovative ideas to the classrooms of local schools.
+Foundation Board President Lynn Krueger, and other board members, presented the awards during ceremonies at Hudson High School on May 11.
+He told recipients that the foundation and community are proud of the educators’ efforts to bring innovative ideas to the classrooms of local schools.